 Our doctoral students are engaged in a wide range of sociological, anthropological and criminological research ranging from sex-trafficking to self-harm, emotion to embodiment, transnational marriage to tourism, and gay and lesbian families to gift-giving.

 The richness and range of our doctoral scholarship is the result of not only the scope and imagination of staff expertise, but also the reflection of the international mix and socio-cultural diversity of our PhD students.
 Nepal, China, India, Mexico, Oman, Rwanda, Canada and the USA, for example, alongside EU and UK students, are all represented at Newcastle making it an exciting and dynamic place to study.

-We also offer two MA programmes which can be studied full-time (one year) or part-time (two years).
-Our MA programmes offer students an excellent choice of modules and provide research-led teaching of the highest quality.
+We also offer two taught Masters programmes which can be studied full-time (one year) or part-time (two years).
+Our taught programmes offer an excellent choice of modules and provide research-led teaching of the highest quality.

 Postgraduate students at Newcastle form an integral part of the research community, and are key participants, contributors and nurturers of an innovative and lively research culture and environment.

 Our postgraduate students are involved in the organisation and development of Sociology's research clusters, and regularly lead and deliver special events and workshops, as well as seminar series, reading groups and conferences.
 Doctoral students are encouraged to develop a mixed portfolio of research and training skills, through contributions to our teaching programme and other disciplinary activities.